mapproxy/mapproxy/doc/install.rst

 Installation
 ~~~~~~~~~~~~

-Your virtual environment already contains `pip`_, a tool to install Python packages.
+Your virtual environment should already contain `pip`_, a tool to install Python packages.
+If not, ``easy_install pip`` is enough to get it.
 We have put a requirements file online that describes which Python packages are needed for MapProxy and where to get these.

 To install MapProxy and all dependencies, call the following::